Personal Pronouns

 Grammatical Gender

 Grammatical gender is a system in which nouns or pronouns are divided into different categories based on their gender value.
 Some languages, such as Spanish or French, have a grammatical gender system where nouns or pronouns are classified as masculine or feminine.
-While English does not have a grammatical gender system for nouns, it does have gender-specific pronouns for people.
+While English does not have a grammatical gender system for nouns, it does have gender-specific forms for third-person pronouns.

 Grammatical Case

-The case of a noun or pronoun is that particular noun’s or pronoun’s relationship to other words in the sentence.
-In other modern languages, adjectives have case, but in English, case applies only to nouns and pronouns.
-Old English had five cases: nominative, accusative, genitive, dative, and instrumental.
+The case of a noun or pronoun is that particular noun's or pronoun's relationship to other words in the sentence.
+In English, case applies only to pronouns.

 'I' is the subject (nominative)